ANRGUSC/Raspberry-Pi-OLSRd-Tutorial/README.md

 **Hardware required:**

-- Raspberry Pi
+- Raspberry Pi (we use a Model 3B+)

 - MicroSD card

 - Wifi USB dongle.
-The one I used is available on Amazon Prime for about $10
+The one we used is available on Amazon Prime for about $10

 	https://www.amazon.com/Wifi-Antenna-Raspberry-Pi-Instructions/dp/B00H95C0A2?ref_=ast_bbp_dp
 	you need 1 per RPi + 1 for your laptop
 - Micro USB to power your Raspberry Pi

-- PC (I was using Ubuntu 18.04)
+- PC (tested on Ubuntu 18.04 and Ubuntu 16.04)

 **Description of Files:**